SCAI Misconduct Procedures

 D. Interim Suspension Procedure

-1. The Vice President for Student Success or his or her designee shall conduct such investigation as is necessary to obtain all the facts surrounding the situation.
+1. The Vice President for Student Affairs or his or her designee shall conduct such investigation as is necessary to obtain all the facts surrounding the situation.

 - The SCAI officer will then initiate the process for an appropriate hearing to be held as soon as practical.

-3. The Vice President for Student Success or his or her designee may elect not to suspend the student, but to refer the matter to the SCAI Department for further action.
+3. The Vice President for Student Affairs or his or her designee may elect not to suspend the student, but to refer the matter to the SCAI Department for further action.

 A. Filing of a Charge